dougbtv/astricon2015/app/presentation.md

 .right-column[
 ## CoreOS is a light-weight OS to run your containers on.

-  - Just a couple hundred megs.

-  - Fork of ChromeOS

   - Bootstrapped with simple tools to manage and maintain a cluster.

   - Your containers run the Linux flavor that you're used to.